rl1987/trickster.dev/tricksterblog/content/post/javascript-ast-manipulation-with-babel-removing-unreachable-code.md

 console.log("Hello");
 ```

-Obfuscated code may also have some functions that are never going to be executed.

 Another example will be about unreachable functions that are never going to be executed.

 Consider the following code: